 Right to Buy

 - You must have a protected assured tenancy.
-You would have this if you had a home with your local authority and it was bought by L&Q through a stock transfer.
-Because you would have no choice in this transfer happening, your right to buy your local authority home is protected and L&Q must offer you this opportunity
+You would have this if your home was originally rented with a local authority and it was transferred to L&Q through a stock transfer.
+The right to buy the local authority home was protected and your rights transferred with you to L&Q. L&Q must, by law, therefore offer you this same opportunity

 - You must have been a public sector tenant for at least three years

 - Your home must not be about to be demolished.
 If you're not sure about this, please check with your Property Manager